 Thanks for your electrical wiring question Jayme.

-How to Install a Bathroom Exhaust Fan and Electrical Wiring for Switches
+Wiring a Bathroom Exhaust Fan and Switches

 Tools Required: Basic Electricians Pouch Hand Tools, sheet rock tools, a non-conductive ladder and a Voltage Tester.